 A month into 2016, I’ve realized that every speech and webcast I’ve done so far this year was about Hypercovered Infrastructure (HCI) and why it makes sense for VDI.
 HCI is a hardware/software solution (like from Nutanix, Simplivity, Atlantis, and others) where you use small, scalable, self-contained nodes that each contain CPU and disk.
 All the nodes seamlessly work together to create what’s essentially a datacenter-in-a-box, and you can add nodes at any time and the environment grows to include them.
-All the hardware management is done automatically, and you essentially have a huge pool of CPU and memory that you can slice-and-dice into VMs as you see fit.
+All the hardware management is done automatically, and you essentially have a huge pool of CPU and that you can slice-and-dice into VMs as you see fit.

 A year ago I wrote the article, Here’s the single reason enterprises aren’t flocking to DaaS.
 (It’s still true today.)
-The gist is that the enterprise desktop is not an app, rather it is a complex orchestrated mashup of applications, data, server connections, file shares, scripts, domain controllers, profiles, policies, and about a million other moving pieces.
+The gist is that the enterprise desktop is not an app, rather it is a complex orchestrated mashup applications, data, server connections, file shares, scripts, domain controllers, profiles, policies, and about a million other moving pieces.
 While it’s trivial to move an “app” to the cloud like email, file sharing, or CRM, moving an entire enterprise desktop to the cloud is brutal.
 (Just getting a desktop up and running in the cloud is simple.
 Now how do users log in?
 Do you move a domain controller there?
 What about their files?
 What about their servers?
 Do you move those too?
 What about the users who are left behind?
 Do they access servers from the cloud?
 Do you run servers in both places and replicate?)

 It’s too bad, too, because now that VDI is much more capable thanks to cheap storage that supports persistent images, real GPUs in servers, and modern app management that makes non-persistent images possible, VDI is actually quite usable.
 (Not to say that VDI is appropriate for every situation, but rather that in 2016, if you want to do VDI, the technology won’t let you down.)